 The letter requesting more information or documents extends the timeline for issuing your license.
 DPS has an additional 180 days to complete the review process, if additional information is required from the application.
 To ensure your license is issued promptly, it is very important for you to provide the requested information for review.
 If the requested information is not received timely, the application will be terminated.

 How do I renew my License to Carry a Handgun (LTC) formerly the Texas CHL or Concealed Handgun License?

 Renewal applications may be submitted online at: License To Carry A Handgun.
 We will use existing fingerprints and photos on file for renewal applications.
 However, sometimes the quality of those prints originally submitted no longer meets the State or FBI standards.
 If we are unable to use the fingerprints on file, you will be notified to obtain a new set of prints along with instructions on where you must be fingerprinted.

-How much does it cost to obtain or renew a License to Carry a Handgun (LTC)?
+How much does it cost to obtain or renew a License to Carry a Handgun (LTC) formerly the Texas CHL or Concealed Handgun License?

 The standard fee for an original LTC is $40.
 The standard fee for a renewal of a LTC is $40.
 However, Texas law provides for some discounts if you meet certain special conditions.
 A complete list of fees along with the special conditions can be found on the fee schedule.

 NOTE: Fees are non-refundable and non-transferrable.
 If an application is not approved, the fees will not be refunded.

 What type of information do I need to supply, if I am applying under a special condition (discount).

 When applying under a special condition, you must submit supporting documents to qualify for the discount.
 To determine if you meet the criteria for a discount, refer to the fee schedule.
 Police officers, prosecutors and judges may obtain additional information regarding the application process on the DPS website at Law Enforcement/Judicial Personnel.